COMBINE-lab/salmon/doc/source/salmon.rst

 `k` parameter that can be passed to the ``quant`` command.
 However, this has no effect if one is using a quasi-mapping index, as the `k` value provided during the index building phase overrides any `k` provided during quantification in this case.
+Since quasi-mapping is the default index type in Salmon, you can actually leave off the ``--type quasi`` parameter when building the index.
+To build a lightweight-alignment (FMD-based) index instead, one would use the following command:

 ::

     > ./bin/salmon index -t transcripts.fa -i transcripts_index --type fmd

-This will build the SMEM-based mapping index.
 Note that no value of `k` is given here.
 However, the SMEM-based mapping index makes use of a parameter `k` that is passed in during the ``quant`` phase (the default value is `19`).

 Then, you can quantify any set of reads (say, paired-end reads in files `reads1.fq` and `reads2.fq`) directly against this index using the Salmon